Russell Wilson on George Floyd: ‘A guy was murdered last week. There needs to be a change. It’s not overly complicated’

 “A guy was murdered last week,’’ Wilson said.
 “There needs to be a change.
 It’s not overly complicated.’’

-Nor is what Wilson hopes is the result of that hoped-for change.
+Nor is what Wilson hopes is the result.

 “My ultimate prayer is for my newborn son that comes in the world to be able to live in a world that’s not like this,’’ said Wilson, who announced earlier this year that he and his wife, entertainer/singer Ciara, are expecting their second child (Wilson is also the stepfather to Ciara’s older son).

-Wilson, who was born in Cincinnati and attended high school in Richmond, Va., said his hope would be that he doesn’t have to have the same conversation with his son that his father once had with him.
+Wilson, who was born in Cincinnati and attended high school in Richmond, Virginia, said his hope would be that he doesn’t have to have the same conversation with his son that his father once had with him.

-“I remember my dad telling me every time you are at the gas station, don’t put your hands in your pocket,’’ Wilson said. “… the fact that my dad even had to tell me that is a problem. … The assumption that someone may accuse you of stealing or something like that is a terrifying thought.’’
+“I remember my dad telling me every time you are at the gas station, don’t put your hands in your pocket,” Wilson said. “… The fact that my dad even had to tell me that is a problem. … The assumption that someone may accuse you of stealing or something like that is a terrifying thought.’’

-He also remembered a more recent moment of an unsettling encounter at a restaurant in California shortly after the Seahawks won the Super Bowl in 2014.
+He also remembered a more recent unsettling encounter at a restaurant in California shortly after the Seahawks won the Super Bowl in 2014.

 Wilson said he was in line at a place to get breakfast when an older, white man told him “that’s not for you.’’
 Wilson said he thought the man was joking.

-“I had just come off the Super Bowl and everything else and if someone is talking to me that way,” Wilson said. “…that was a heavy moment for me that this is really still real.
+“I had just come off the Super Bowl and everything else and if someone is talking to me that way,” Wilson said. “… that was a heavy moment for me that this is really still real.
 That really pained my heart.’’

 In comments as candid as Wilson has made on issues football or otherwise, Wilson said he fully supported Colin Kaepernick’s 2016 decision to kneel during the national anthem and thinks many at the time did not understand — or want to understand — the reasoning.
 He also criticized some of the efforts that law enforcement has taken regarding protests.